Tiny Pains When Giving Blood

 Q: Can I take pain medication before donating blood?

 A: It is generally not recommended to take pain medication before donating blood, as it can affect your blood pressure and heart rate.
-However, you can discuss any concerns with the donation center staff, who can provide personalized advice.
+Still, you can discuss any concerns with the donation center staff, who can provide personalized advice.

 Q: How long will the tiny pains last?